 The Tata Hexa features all-black interiors and one can clearly see hints of the Zest and Bolt’s dashboards inside.
 The centre console features a prominent touchscreen with piano black surrounds and the overall angular theme works quite well.
 The steering wheel has been lifted straight from the Zest featuring audio and phone controls and finished in black with silver accents.
 The concept showcased at Geneva featured a six-seat configuration with captain seats for the middle row.
 There are 12V power sockets and A/C vents for the second and third-row passengers.
 The cubby hole lined roof from the Aria has been ditched in favour of a much neater fabric lined roof.
 Occupant safety is ensured by the 6 airbags on board, Electronic Stability Control, projector beam automatic headlamps and rain sensing wipers.

 The design of the production version of the Hexa is not a major departure from the concept form, on the basis of what was showcased at the Auto Expo.
-And if that does turn out to be the case, then the Hexa will surely be a very good looking crossover.
-It is likely to stir things up quite a bit in the 10-15 lacs space.
+The Hexa is surely be a very good looking crossover.
+It is likely to stir things up quite a bit in the 11-18 lacs space.
 Tata has clearly taken a huge leap forward with the Hexa concept.
 This is in continuation with what it did with the Zest and Bolt.
-It will be interesting to see how they position the vehicle and what the price point will be like.
-The Tata Hexa SUV is another promising prospect from Tata Motors and will hopefully turn out much better than the Aria.
+The Tata Hexa SUV is another promising prospect from Tata Motors and will hopefully perform much better than the Aria.
 Watch this space for more.

 Tata Hexa Engine and Transmission

-Tata’s upcoming crossover will go on sale with the 2.2-litre Varicor 400 diesel engine.
+Tata’s upcoming crossover is on sale with the 2.2-litre Varicor 400 diesel engine.
 We have already seen this engine on the Safari Storme.
 This unit makes 156 bhp of max power and a peak torque of 400 Nm.
-A six-speed manual will be offered as the standard transmission option.
-There will also be a 6-speed automatic transmission option on offer.
-The Tata Hexa will also get an All Wheel Drive setup along with ‘Super Driving Modes’.
+A six-speed manual is being offered as the standard transmission option.
+There is also be a 6-speed automatic transmission option on offer.
+The Tata Hexa gets an All Wheel Drive setup along with ‘Super Driving Modes’.

 - Looks & Styling